HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-__rshift__                             No       No       Yes       Yes      Yes    torch.Tensor __xor__                                No       No       Yes       Yes      Yes    torch.Tensor abs                                    Yes      Yes      No        No       No     torch.Tensor acos                                   Yes      No       No        No       No     torch.Tensor acos\_                                 Yes      No       No        No       No     torch.Tensor acosh                                  Yes      No       No        No       No     torch.Tensor acosh\_                                Yes      No       No        No       No     torch.Tensor add                                    Yes      Yes      Yes       No       No     torch.Tensor add\_                                  Yes      Yes      Yes       No       No     torch.Tensor addbmm                                 Yes      Yes      No        No       No     torch.Tensor
+__rshift__                             No       No       Yes       Yes      Yes    torch.Tensor __xor__                                No       No       Yes       Yes      Yes    torch.Tensor abs                                    Yes      Yes      No        No       No     torch.Tensor acos                                   Yes      Yes      No        No       No     torch.Tensor acos\_                                 Yes      Yes      No        No       No     torch.Tensor acosh                                  Yes      Yes      No        No       No     torch.Tensor acosh\_                                Yes      Yes      No        No       No     torch.Tensor add                                    Yes      Yes      Yes       No       No     torch.Tensor add\_                                  Yes      Yes      Yes       No       No     torch.Tensor addbmm                                 Yes      Yes      No        No       No     torch.Tensor